Do armed security guards require more regulation?

 Armed Security Guards – Answers are Complex

-- Federal government should only provide a framework for private security guard screening especially the small armed segment of that industry.
+- The federal government should only provide a framework for private security guard screening especially the small armed segment of that industry.

 - Federal government should assist with coordination of a national clearinghouse for background checks and ease current obstructions

-- State government is good at setting regulations and standards, but not for staying on top of licensing, complaints, and local enforcement.
+- The state government is good at setting regulations and standards, but not for staying on top of licensing, complaints, and local enforcement.

 - Local municipal government is best at enforcement if they consistently under-take the duty statewide and have budget assistance to do so.

 - There needs to be a hybrid method of adopting Federal & State standards with local enforcement and oversight without being burdensome.